Blogs/Quality Assurance Testing

 5. Quality Gates

-Incorporate quality gates in your CI/CD pipeline to enforce specific criteria that must be met before code can progress to the next stage.
+Quality gates act as objective decision frameworks inside your CI/CD pipeline, ensuring code cannot progress unless predefined reliability standards are met that must be met before code can progress to the next stage.
 Common quality gates include:

 • Code Coverage- Ensure a certain percentage of code is covered by tests.